nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p50 -->
 Discipleship begins with a personal invitation from Jesus to follow Him.
-In <span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="4" data-verses="19" data-lang="en" data-version="NKJV">Matthew 4:19</span>, Jesus called His first disciples, saying, *“Follow me, and I will make you fishers of men.”* This invitation was both relational and transformational-it required leaving behind old ways of life and stepping into a new purpose centered on God’s mission.
+In <span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="4" data-verses="19" data-lang="en" data-version="NKJV">Matthew 4:19</span>, Jesus called His first disciples, saying, *“Follow me, and I will make you fishers of men.”* This invitation was both relational and transformational-it required leaving behind old ways of life and stepping into a new purpose centered on God’s mission.
 Jesus’ call wasn’t to spectatorship but to participation in His ministry and Kingdom work.

 <!-- p51 -->